 - there is no pink meat visible

-- when you cut into the thickest part of the meat, the juices run clear
+- the juices run clear when you cut into the thickest part of the meat

 How long to cook your turkey for

 To work out the cooking time for your bird, check the retailer’s instructions on the packaging.
 If there aren’t any cooking instructions, here’s a cooking guide you can use.
-As a general guide, in an oven preheated to 180ºC, 350ºF or Gas Mark 4.
-You can:
+As a general guide, in an oven preheated to 180ºC, 350ºF or Gas Mark 4, you should:

 - allow 45 minutes per kg plus 20 minutes for a turkey that weighs under 4.5kg